co-up/co-up.de/README.md

 ## How to contribute

 Thank you so much for thinking about contributing! 🌻

-If you have any questions, don't hesitate to reach out by *[TK: way to reach out]*.
+__Where to start__.
+Any Github issue tagged with [good first issue](https://github.com/co-up/co-up.de/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) is a good way to get started.

-*[TK: ways to contribute]*
+__Questions__.
+If you have any questions, don't hesitate to [open a Github issue](https://github.com/co-up/co-up.de/issues/new) if it's directly related to the website or otherwise email hello@co-up.de for everything else.
+We appreciate any sort of contribution.

 ## Set up your local environment